 Thirdly, ours is the first work to provide any analysis of partial ballots in the context of reinforcement paradoxes.
 Previous work was not concerned with partial ballots, presumably because such work did not analyze any real-world IRV elections.

 Finally, both previous papers report extremely small probabilities for observing a reinforcement paradox under IRV.
 Plassmann and Tideman give a probability of approximately 0.02\% when using an electorate of at least 1,000 voters.
 Courtin et al. report similarly small probabilities.
 Using the term ``Young's reinforcement axiom'' (YRA) synonymously with Young's notion of consistency (Definition \ref{definition_consistency}), Courtin et al. state, ``Our results show that ... cases of violations of YRA are rather rare... $[$A$]$lthough all these $[$iterative scoring$]$ rules violate YRA, the frequencies of violation are very rare.
 Then, since the violation of this axiom is not so frequent, one should not be unduly worried about its theoretical possibility.''
-By contrast, we report extremely large reinforcement paradox probabilities, which are generally much larger than the probabilities of observing other classical paradoxes.
+By contrast, we tend to report large reinforcement paradox probabilities, which are generally much greater than the probabilities of observing other classical paradoxes.
 The reason for this discrepancy is our difference in approach, as outlined above.
-We would also obtain similarly small probabilities if we were to take each real election and search for reinforcement paradoxes by choosing a partition of the ballots at random, for example.
-We obtain higher probabilities because we control how the ballots are partitioned.
+We would most likely obtain similarly small probabilities if, for example, we were to look at each real election and search for a reinforcement paradox by choosing a partition of the ballots at random.
+Our probabilities are higher because we consider all possible partitions.